 - 1.2 Every Quality Account must include: - A signed statement from the most senior manager of the organisation.
 Within this statement, senior managers should declare they have seen the Quality Account and they are happy with the accuracy of the data reported, are aware of the quality of the NHS services they provide, and highlight where the organisation needs to improve the services it delivers.
 The statement is also an acknowledgement of any issues in the quality of services currently provided. - Answers to a series of questions all healthcare organisations are required to provide.
 This includes information on how the healthcare provider measures how well it is doing, continuously improves the services it provides, and how it responds to checks made by regulators like the Care Quality Commission (CQC).
-Guidance on how to answer each question is given to all providers to ensure the questions are answered in a uniform way. - A statement from our main commissioner, local Healthwatch and the Health and Wellbeing Board.
+Guidance on how to answer each question is given to all providers to ensure the questions are answered in a uniform way. - A statement from the organisation's main commissioner.
+The local Healthwatch and the Health and Wellbeing Board may also provide statements.
 These groups represent patients and the public on healthcare issues.